StaphSynth/StaphSynth.github.io/about.md

 ---

 ## About Me
 It's true, I'm a nerd.
 My name is David Allen and I'm a thirty-ish year old boy, still pulling things apart to see how they work.
 If I learn anything useful, I apply it.
+The blog name is derived from the word 'synthetase'.
+Synthetases are a class of enzyme that use energy to produce new compounds.
+It seemed apt.
+Although, it's mostly just because I've always like the sound of the word ;)

 Personal philosophy: (1) Don't be a dick.
 (2) Don't learn what to think, learn _how_ to think.